 Senglea uphills, Birgu cobbled streets and the entire seafront from one point till the other can keep you busy walking for hours.
 You may wear comfortable shoes/hat and use sunscreen (especially in the summertime).
 There are hidden gems you need to discover anyway on foot because the 3 cities are too narrow to be…car-friendly (besides their main roads).
 In fact, it is better to either skip the car entirely (if you stay at Valletta) and use public transport even if you have rented one or at least try to find parking on the outskirts of Birgu/ Senglea.

-4. Easily reachable without car
+4. Easily reachable without a car

 Since we are talking about cars, let’s see how to reach Three Cities without one!
 The fastest way –less than 10 minutes weather permitted- is to take the small ferry from Valletta Waterfront.
 The service is available every day, all year round but more frequent during the summer.
 This is also the most iconic route- the views when sailing the Grand Harbour are not to be missed!
 A detailed schedule can be found here.
 There are also private water taxis available and a Grand Harbour tour taking you around the entire harbour but these options are more pricey.

-Alternatively, the buses 1,2,3 and 4 (starting from the main Valletta Bus station) stop or pass by the area and the journey will take approximately 20 minutes.
-You can buy either a ticket on the bus (1.5 € in the winter / 2€ in the summer for as many rides as you please for the next 2 hours) or a prepaid Tallinja card which comes cheaper on the long run.
+Alternatively, buses 1,2,3 and 4 (starting from the main Valletta Bus station) stop or pass by the area and the journey will take approximately 20 minutes.
+You can buy either a ticket on the bus (1.5 € in the winter / 2€ in the summer for as many rides as you please for the next 2 hours) or a prepaid Tallinja card which comes cheaper in the long run.

 5. Visit Fort St. Angelo, one of the most important buildings in Malta

-Built along with the rest of the 3 cities fortification by the knights of St. John who arrived in Malta in 1530, the recently renovated Fort St. Angelo is the must-see of Birgu!
+Built along with the rest of the 3 cities’ fortification by the knights of St. John who arrived in Malta in 1530, the recently renovated Fort St. Angelo is the must-see of Birgu!
 Located just at her tip, across Valletta and at the middle of the Grand Harbour, it played a vital role in Maltese history- especially throughout the Ottoman invasion, a cruel 3-month period of continuous attacks in 1565.
-In nowadays, it is the home of a museum and the visitors can join the historical tours taking place daily- it is advisable to contact the museum beforehand for availability though.
+Nowadays, it is the home of a museum and the visitors can join the historical tours taking place daily- it is advisable to contact the museum beforehand for availability though.
 Of course, you can visit it independently as well!

 6. Inquisitor’s palace